Approval was granted to demolish the existing uninhabitable post 1st World War house and replace it with a modern vernacular home.

-Sited in a conservation area this was a very challenging application due to its traditional setting next to two further similar historic houses.
+Sited in a conservation area and AONB this was a very challenging application due to its traditional setting next to two further similar historic houses.
 The scheme evolved through a number of planning applications, including two approvals over the course of two years and intensive negotiations between the conservation office, the Architects and the client to reach a design that was favourable to all.
-The outcome is a self-build, sustainable, low energy home suited to the clients aspirations.
+The outcome is a sustainable self-build, low energy home contructed from SIPs panels that suited to the clients aspirations.